 This is a wonderfully simple treat to make, especially with children, as this recipe couldn’t be any easier.
 I find Rocky Road to be quite festive, and is a perfect edible gift for Christmas, however this can certainly be made any time of the year – for any occassion.

-I hope you like my take on Rocky Road!
+I hope you like my take on the classic Rocky Road!

 - 100g dark chocolate (70% cocoa)